-V/Line coaches operate from Southern Cross Station coach terminal to Geelong (Waurn Ponds).
-Bendigo, Ballarat (Wendouree) and Traralgon.
+V/Line coaches operate from Southern Cross Station coach terminal to Geelong (Waurn Ponds), Bendigo, Ballarat (Wendouree) and Traralgon.

-Although services are provided all night, this does not change the definition of a public transport day as a period commencing at 3am and ending at the following 3 am.
-Fares for the services that are part of the trial will continue to be calculated on that basis.
+Although services are provided all night, this does not change the definition of a public transport day as a period commencing at 3 am and ending at the following 3am.
+Fares for the services will continue to be calculated on that basis.